Preparing Students for the Data-Driven Challenges of Today's World

 This is the culminating capstone course of all masters-level graduate education programs.
 It has two aims: (1) helping students to discover and develop new and effective ways of managing and working together with all the stakeholders within the healthcare field and (2) helping accelerate a student's development of 12 the context awareness, integrative management, and industry skills that are needed to lead in a rapidly changing healthcare sector.
 This capstone course puts students in a new organization, one they don’t already know well, and gives them the chance to practice hitting the ground running.
 This culminating course provides a deeper preparation for the next stages of a student's career.
 The capstone project will last the entire year: the first term involves matching students with the right project, the second term has students working with their client, and the third term consists of a detailed report and final presentation in front of the client as well as faculty and fellow classmates.

-Statistical Programming with SAS (HBDS 5011) - Elective
+Statistical Computing I (HBDS 5011) - Required Option

 3 credits

-AI Fundamentals with Python (HBDS 5022) - Elective
+Fundamentals of AI with Python (HBDS 5022) - Required Option

 3 credits